madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - on cloud nine honey
 - may be I dont want to eat because sky is blue
 - i am happily chilling at my home
+- on my head
+- What is the meaning of life though
+- On jupiter

 ## synonym:300to700
 - 300-700